 At this point, Nextcloud install ubuntu 20.04 successfully and configured.
 Now, open the Nextcloud configuration directory in the web browser like below and type the URL http://your-domain.com .
 Change localhost to your server IP address or domain name.
 You will see the following screen:

 Enter new admin credentials to create an admin account and provide the location of the data folder.

 Now slide your page down and input the database name, database username, password and click on Finish Setup button.

 Once the installation has been finished, you should see the Nextcloud admin dashboard in the following screen.
 Here you can create a user, groups, assign them permissions, etc.

 Congratulations, You have a working Nextcloud on-premise cloud solution on your Ubuntu LTS system.
 You can now start customizing your cloud server to perfectly meet your needs.

 Congratulations!
 You have successfully configured and installed Nextcloud on Ubuntu server with Apache.
 You have learnt how to create a private cloud.
-Nextcloud is an amazing cloud storage collaboration platform that can serve just about anyone’s private or hybrid cloud storage needs.
-Now your data is safe and secure in your self-hosted cloud.
+Nextcloud ubuntu server is an amazing cloud storage collaboration platform that can serve just about anyone’s private or hybrid cloud storage needs.
+Now you know how to install nextcloud on ubuntu and your data is safe and secure in your self-hosted cloud .
 In our upcoming tutorials, we’ll discuss about more interesting topics related to web server solution stacks.

 What cloud based self-hosted storage solution do you prefer?.
 If you have any questions, please get in touch.